Sales tax exemption certificates play a crucial role in your tax compliance as an online business.

-New retailers aren’t always aware of tax exemption certificates, but as your business grows, it’s something you’re likely to encounter.
+New retailers aren’t always aware of sales tax exemption certificates, but as your business grows, it’s something you’re likely to encounter.
 Depending on the type of business you run, you may even want to file for one yourself so that you can purchase goods intended for resale without paying taxes.

 Not sure what your tax exemption certificate obligations are?
 Read on for our advice:

-For example, certain types of entities – such as governmental bodies and some nonprofits – qualify to purchase items tax-free for their own use.
+Certain types of entities – such as governmental bodies and some nonprofits – qualify to purchase items tax-free for their own use.
 These organizations qualify for “entity exemption certificates.”